Updated May 3, 2023

 XIRR function is also one of the financial functions in Excel, which is used to calculate the Internal Rate of Return (IRR) in any series of intervals.
 XIRR function works when we assign the dates of obtained intervals, whether regular or irregular and calculates the internal rate of return on that array of cash flow.
 The good thing about XIRR Function is it considers only irregular series of cash flow or installment intervals.
 In contrast, most of the functions in Excel give fine results when a regular interval series is selected.

-XIRR is popular in spreadsheet analysis because, unlike the XIRR function, it allows for uneven periods of time between compounding dates.
-XIRR Function is especially useful in financial structures because the timing of the initial investment within the month can have a meaningful effect on the XIRR.
+XIRR is popular in spreadsheet analysis because, unlike the XIRR function, it allows for irregular periods between compounding dates.
+The XIRR function is especially useful in financial structures because the timing of the initial investment within the month can have a meaningful effect on the XIRR.
 For instance, a large equity investment on the 1st of the month produces a much lower XIRR than the same sized equity investment on the last day of the same month.
-By allowing for variable periods of compounding, the XIRR Function allows for the exact number of days in the first period and therefore it can help to assess the effect of a delay in the partnership formation date within the same month.
+The XIRR Function provides the exact number of days in the first period by allowing for variable compounding periods.
+Therefore, it can help assess the effect of a delay in the partnership formation date within the same month.

-XIRR Function also has a few of its own unique flaws.
-Because it uses the internal actual date logic in excel, it is impossible to use the XIRR function with even monthly periods consistent with 30/360 loan interest calculations.
+XIRR Function also has a few of its unique flaws.
+Because it uses Excel’s internal actual date logic, using the XIRR function with even monthly periods consistent with 30/360 loan interest calculations is impossible.
 Also, a well-known bug with the XIRR function as of this writing is that it cannot handle a set of cash flows that start with zero as its initial value.